Colorado Secured Promissory Note

 What to Include in a Colorado Secured Promissory Note

-Every Secured Promissory Note in Colorado should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 45% maximum for consumer loans under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in Colorado should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 12% per year on consumer loans; licensed supervised lenders may charge tiered rates up to 36% on the first $1,000.
+Rates of 45% or more are criminal usury. under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 Colorado requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.